 Resetting the Modem is the best first step you can take for any connection issue you may be facing.
 To perform a reset to your Shaw Modem, simply:

-- Unplug the power cable from the back of the Wireless Modem
+- Unplug the power cable from the back of the WiFi Modem

 - Wait 30 seconds